ButbkaDrug/butbkadrug.github.io/content/posts/romans-4.md

 Today we can be considered descendants of Abraham, his offspring.
 We all are fulfillment of God's promise to him.
 And as his offspring we share the promises that God made to Abraham.
 As long as we walk in the footsteps of faith.

 Abraham was the person who believed God against the odds.
 They were not on his side.
 The facts of life were against him.
 But he believed never the less.
 He grew strong in faith as he gave glory to God.
-He believed God that he can do the impossible.
+He believed that God can do the impossible.
 He believed AND acted upon it.
-Because was the man of **faith that expressed through obedience**.
+Because Abraham was the man of **faith expressed through obedience**.

 So, what do we learned today: